Grand views of the mountain ranges like Annapurna II, III, and IV, Gangapurna, Glacier Dome, Dhaulagiri, and Tilicho Peak

 The climbing is relatively easy and also popular due to its immense fame.
 The peak offers a close-up view of Mt.
 Annapurna with a challenging climb and allows climbers to explore the highest passes in the world.

 Our journey begins at Chamje, the same route that follows the Annapurna Circuit.
 A 5-day trek will lead us to the destination town.
-The high camp of the peak is built at 5400 m.
+Pisang Peak high camp is built at an elevation of 5,400 m.
 You will find it on the shoulder of the southwest ridge.
-This ridge will guide us to the last snow slope, which is steep and a bit difficult to climb, before finally reaching the top.

 Peak Climbing Highlights